-Microsoft opened up the online store for pre ordering Surface, the awesome tablet running, Windows RT starting at 499$ for Australia, Canada, Deutschland, France and UK.
-There are three versions of Surface as of now, the basic version is 32 GB with no cover + keyboard but if you are ready to pay 100$ extra, you get the touch cover.
-In case you think 32 Gb space is pretty less, there is a 64 GB Surface which costs 699$.
-Check out more details here
+Microsoft opened an online store for pre-ordering Surface, the excellent tablet running Windows RT, starting at 499$ for Australia, Canada, Deutschland, France, and the UK.
+There are three versions of Surface as of now; the basic version is 32 GB with no cover + keyboard, but if you are ready to pay 100$ extra, you get the touch cover.
+If you think 32 Gb of space is much less, a 64 GB Surface costs 699$.

 Some Interesting Facts about Surface :

-Surface team yesterday answered to tons of questions to users who wanted to pre-order.
-This was done in the AMAAsession on Reddit, led by Panos Panay, GM of Microsoft Surface.
-There were some important info shared which many of you might be looking forward to and I have just bought the most important piece together.
+The surface team answered tons of questions yesterday from users who wanted to pre-order.
+This was done in the AMA session on Reddit, led by Panos Panay, GM of Microsoft Surface.
+There was some critical info shared, which many of you might be looking forward to, and I have just bought the essential piece together.

-Q) How much space is left on Surface after the install of Windows RT ?
+Q) How much space is left on the Surface after installing Windows RT?

-- How big is the install of Windows RT?
-Meaning if I get a 32gb unit, how much free space will I have if I get a 32g GB unit?
+- How big is the installation of Windows RT?
+How much free space will I have if I get a 32g GB unit?

 - Can I save downloaded Apps to the SD card so it doesn’t take up primary storage space?

 A) I am Ricardo Lopez, Test Manager for Surface RT.
-After the OS, OfficeRT and a bunch of apps, you will still have more that 20GB.
-As you say, you can always add an SD card and while you cannot add apps there, you can get music, movies and photos there.
+After the OS, OfficeRT, and many apps, you will still have more than 20GB.
+As you say, you can always add an SD card, and while you cannot add apps, you can get music, movies, and photos there.

 Q) Why is there no 3G/4G option for the Surface?

 A) BrettO – We made what we feel is World Class WiFi connectivity.
-For 3G/4G we looked at several elements when deciding on what features to include.
-We knew that the primary use was going to be in the home, we looked at tablet sales data 2/3 WiFi, 1/3 Mobile Broadband.
+For 3G/4G, we looked at several elements when deciding on what features to include.
+We knew the primary use would be in the home, so we looked at 2/3 WiFi and 1/3 Mobile Broadband tablet sales data.
 Of the 1/3 sold, 1/2 were activated.
 Phone hotspot / tethering use was also a consideration.

-Q) Does the Keyboard gets disabled when you flip it back and keep on your lap
+Q) Does the Keyboard gets disabled when you flip it back and keep it on your lap

-A) Hey this is Stevie, yes absolutely.
-Both TouchCover and TypeCover have sensors that understand orientation relative to Surface… in fact the Type and Touch Covers talk to Surface to figure out their relative position no matter the orientation of gravity of the device (pretty neat!).
-There are 3 positions modes: Closed (keys and mouse are off), Open to 180 degrees (keyboard and mousepad on), beyond 180 degrees to the back (keys and mouse off).
-That way you can flip back the covers and feel secure you are not pressing keys by mistake
+A) Hey, this is Stevie; yes.
+Both TouchCover and TypeCover have sensors that understand orientation relative to Surface… the Type and Touch Covers talk to Surface to figure out their relative position no matter the orientation of gravity of the device (pretty neat!).
+There are three position modes: Closed (keys and mouse are off), Open to 180 degrees (keyboard and mousepad on), and beyond 180 degrees to the back (keys and mouse off).
+That way, you can flip back the covers and feel secure that you are not pressing keys by mistake

 Q) USB Port, Battery Life, Flash Support, microSDXC

-- What kind of devices I can or can’t use with the USB-Port.
+- What kind of devices can I or not use with the USB-Port?
 Can I connect a printer?
 A regular keyboard?
-Can I connect a cell-phone to charge it?
+Can I connect a cell phone to charge it?

-- Up until now it has been my understanding that there will be whitelisted flash-support in IE10 on Windows RT, is this information correct?
-Can you name a few sites that will be supported? •
+- UUntilnow it has been my understanding that there will be allowed flash support in IE10 on Windows RT.
+Is this information correct?
+Can you name a few sites that will be supported?

 - Can I charge a phone – yes.